docker/labs/nodejs/12factor/06_processes.md

 # 6 - Processes

-An application is made up of several processus.
+An application is made up of several processes.

-Each processus must be stateless and must not have local storage (sessions, ...).
+Each process must be stateless and must not have local storage (sessions, ...).

 This is required
 * for scalability